Friday, July 10, 2009

 ___________

 Every Jew has the obligation, to ensure that all the peoples of the world, observe the Seven Noachide Laws.
-Although this task seems awesomely difficult, especially in this troubled time of exile; a true story concerning a Jewish yacht owner teaches, that a Jew’s actions have far-reaching influence, and the effect of even a single
+Although this task seems awesomely difficult, especially in this troubled time of exile; a true story concerning a Jewish yacht owner teaches, that a Jew’s actions have far-reaching influence, and the effect of even a single deed is immeasurable.

 ____________